pluginever/wc-min-max-quantities/readme.txt

 **Maximum Order Quantity:** Control the maximum number of a product that a customer can purchase with this option.
 Customers will not be able to check out if they attempt to purchase a higher quantity.

-**Minimum Order Price:** Set the minimum amount/price that your customers must purchase.
+***[🎉 Premium]* Minimum Order Price:** Set the minimum amount/price that your customers must purchase.
 Otherwise, they will not be able to checkout.

-**Maximum Order Price:** Finally, set the maximum amount/price that your customers are allowed to purchase.
+***[🎉 Premium]* Maximum Order Price:** Finally, set the maximum amount/price that your customers are allowed to purchase.
 Otherwise, they will not be able to checkout.

-**Hide Checkout Button:** Enable this option to hide the checkout button if the min/max conditions are not met.

-### ADVANCED SETTINGS:
+### ORDER SETTINGS:

+**Minimum Order Quantity:** Set a minimum cart quantity that customers must purchase for successful checkout.

+**Maximum Order Quantity:** Set a maximum cart quantity that customers are allowed to purchase from your store.

-**Minimum Cart Total:** Set a minimum cart amount/price.
+**Minimum Order Amount:** Set a minimum cart amount/price.
 Customers will not be able to check out if their cart total is lower than this minimum.

-**Maximum Cart Total:** Set a maximum cart amount/price.
+**Maximum Order Amount:** Set a maximum cart amount/price.
 Customers will not be able to check out if their cart total is higher than this maximum.

-***[🎉 Premium]* Minimum Cart Quantity:** Set a minimum cart quantity that customers must purchase for successful checkout.

-***[🎉 Premium]* Maximum Cart Quantity:** Set a maximum cart quantity that customers are allowed to purchase from your store.

-***[🎉 Premium]* Force minimum Quantity:** Enabling this options will add the minimum number of products when customers click the add to cart button.

-***[🎉 Premium]* Prevent add to cart:** Restrict customers from adding more products to their cart when max is reached for price/quantity.

-***[🎉 Premium]* Remove Item from Checkout:** Allow your customers to remove items directly from the checkout page.

 ### EXCLUDE OR ADD CUSTOM MIN/MAX RULES FOR A PRODUCT:

 If you want to exclude a product or set custom rule for it then you have to do it from the product data tabs in the edit product section.
 Under the inventory tab, you will find the min/max options.
 To exclude a product from the global rule, you just have to leave the fields empty.
 Likewise, you can set custom min/max rules by inserting custom values.
-Important to note here that, you must enable the ***Ignore Global Min/Max Rules*** to flawlessly enjoy this feature.

 ### 📢 Frequently Asked Questions